DoroJosh/ternary-search-tree/README.md

 Contributors: Dorothy Chepkoech (2469284) and Marilia Bezerra (2469866)

-Implementation of a Ternary Search Tree in Python

 ## Project Overview
 A Ternary Search Tree is a type of trie (prefix tree) where each node has three children:
 - **Left**: Points to characters that are less than the current node.
 - **Middle**: Continues the word when the current character matches.
 - **Right**: Points to characters greater than the current node.

 TST is optimized for efficient **search** and **insert** operations on string data.
 It is particularly useful when working with large dictionaries or predictive text systems.
+Benchmarking was also done do compare the performance of our TST with a BTree.

 ## Implemented Features